prasert05/mbbtk/install-and-use-interpro.md

 ```

  > __Optional:__ We have a copy of the installer and Panther model database in our lab.
-The installer is available on ftp://172.28.31.82 For users in Prince of Songkhla University.
+The installer is available on Private FTP of our lab for users in Prince of Songkhla University.
 Use this command below to download and checksum

 ```sh
 # download installer pack and checksum file